 You’ve spent weeks planning, filming, and editing a pretty fantastic video, but no one seems to be watching.
 Don’t get down on your production skills — it’s much more likely that you haven’t taken proper measures to distribute and promote your videos.

 You’re probably thinking, “So … How much does this cost?”.
 Well, it turns out there are several ways to increase the views on your videos without breaking the bank.
-Here are twelve budget-friendly tips to help your video get the attention it deserves!
+Here are thirteen budget-friendly tips to help your video get the attention it deserves!

 Let’s start with the bad news: your chances of getting high visibility to your organic video posts on social are slim.
 On the bright side, you can frugally advertise on both Facebook and Twitter with controlled budgets and targeted audiences.
 You can achieve a huge surge in video views with a very small budget if you set up your campaigns properly.